Kivukoni: Government

+In the local government system of Tanzania, the ward is the smallest democratic unit.
+Each ward is composed of a committee of eight elected council members which include a chairperson, one salaried officer (with no voting rights), and an executive officer.
+One-third of seats are reserved for women councillors.

 Economy

 Kivukoni hosts a huge number of embassies for a small ward.
 Therefore, they support a number of businesses in the area.
 The ward is home to the Mzizima Fish Market and the Kivukoni Fish Market both are some of the largest fish markets in the country.
 Kivukoni is a hub for tourism and hosting some of the largest hotels in the country.
 Kivukoni hosts the historic Askari Monument.

-Administration and neighborhoods

-The postal code for Kivukoni Ward is 11101.

-The ward is divided into the following neighborhoods: